Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 3. Eggs and all products containing eggs.

-4. Any pastries and all confectionery, including white bread and rolls.
+4. Any baked goods and everything confectionery, including white bread and rolls.

 5. Alcohol, chocolate, fast food, mayonnaise.

 • Plant foods are the basis of fasting.
-All vegetables and fruits are allowed in boiled, stewed and raw form, as well as dried fruits, pickled, salted and pickled vegetables, mushrooms, nuts and seeds.
+All vegetables and fruits, boiled, stewed and raw, are allowed, as well as dried fruits, pickled, salted and pickled vegetables, mushrooms, nuts and seeds.

-• teas, herbal decoctions, fruit compotes and kissels.
+• Teas, herbal infusions, fruit compotes and jelly.

-• Porridges on the water, black and gray bread, crackers and dryers (bad and unsweetened).
+• Porridge with water, black and gray bread, crackers and dry bread (unsweetened and savory).

 • Fish, seafood, caviar and vegetable oil.

-• From sweet - you can eat jam and fruits.
+• For sweets, you can eat jam and fruit.

-Fish is allowed during the 2nd, 3rd, 5th and 6th weeks of the fast on Tuesdays, Thursdays and Saturdays.
-On Sundays, it is also allowed to eat fish and seafood.
+Fish is allowed during the 2nd, 3rd, 5th and 6th weeks of fasting on Tuesdays, Thursdays and Saturdays.
+On Sundays it is also allowed to eat fish and seafood.
 In addition, fish is eaten on Palm Sunday and the Annunciation.
 On Lazarus Saturday, the day before Palm Sunday, it is customary to eat caviar.
-It is best to cook fish in boiled, baked or stewed form - and certainly without creamy, sour cream and milk sauces and gravies.
-On Good Friday, it is customary not to eat anything at all, but to drink only water.
+It is best to cook fish boiled, baked or stewed - and certainly without creamy, sour cream and milk sauces and gravies.
+On Great Good Friday it is customary not to eat anything at all, but to drink only water.

 All meat products are prohibited, fish is allowed on certain days

-If it is difficult for you to make a fasting day on the water, it is allowed to eat nuts, raw fruits and dried fruits, as well as raw vegetables without vegetable oil.
-On Holy Saturday (before Easter), boiled food without vegetable oil is allowed.
-On other days, you need to consume hot first and second courses daily - lean soups and borscht, cereals on the water, stewed vegetable stews. hot food necessary for normal functioning intestines and healthy peristalsis.
+If it is difficult for you to do a fasting day on the water, you are allowed to eat nuts, raw fruits and dried fruits, as well as raw vegetables without vegetable oil.
+On Holy Saturday (before Easter) boiled food without vegetable oil is allowed.
+On other days, you need to eat hot first and second courses every day - lean soups and borscht, porridge with water, stewed vegetable stews.
+Hot food necessary for normal functioning intestines and healthy peristalsis.

-Do not worry about the lack of animal protein in the diet - it will be successfully replaced by protein from legumes.
-Dishes from peas, beans, lentils and soy will help to fill the body's need for protein.
-Jerusalem artichoke is very useful - it supplies the body with the carbohydrate inulin.
-Cereals, grains and potatoes are sources of starch, protein and carbohydrates.
-Cranberries are a supplier of benzoic acid, nuts are protein and fat, and rosehip decoctions, bell pepper, lemons and all citrus fruits are responsible for vitamin C.
+Don't worry about the lack of animal protein in your diet - protein from legume products.
+Dishes made from peas, beans, lentils and soybeans will help meet the body's need for protein.
+Jerusalem artichoke is very useful - it supplies the carbohydrate inulin to the body.
+Porridge, grains and potatoes are sources of starch, protein and carbohydrates.
+Cranberries are a supplier of benzoic acid, nuts are a supplier of protein and fat, and rosehip decoctions, bell pepper, lemons and all citrus fruits are responsible for vitamin C.

-Vegetable oils are rich in vitamins E, F, K, and their fats are well absorbed by the body. herbal products will not leave your body without the necessary trace elements, but the fasting diet lacks vitamins A and D, and does not contain vitamin B12 at all, so doctors recommend taking additional vitamins and microelements.
-Just do not prescribe them yourself - it is better to visit your doctor and listen to his recommendations.
+Vegetable oils are rich in vitamins E, F, K, and their fats are well absorbed by the body.
+Plant products will not leave your body without essential microelements, but the fasting diet does not contain enough vitamins A and D, and does not contain vitamin B12 at all, so doctors recommend taking additional vitamins and microelements.
+Just don’t prescribe them for yourself - it’s better to visit your doctor and listen to his recommendations.

-The transition from fasting to celebrating Easter must be neat!
+The transition from fasting to celebrating Easter must be careful!

-It is he who will decide what is appropriate for your age and physical condition.
-If you stick to the diet correctly, during fasting you can not only lose extra pounds, but also normalize blood pressure, cholesterol levels and many vital important processes.
-Attention should also be paid to leaving the post - after a strict diet, one should not lean on an abundance of meat and fish delicacies, pastries, sweets and fatty dishes flavored with sauces.
+He is the one who will decide what is appropriate for your age and physical condition.
+If you stick to your diet correctly, during fasting you can not only lose extra pounds, but also normalize blood pressure, cholesterol levels and many vital functions. important processes.
+You should also pay attention to breaking the fast - after a strict diet, you should not indulge in an abundance of meat and fish delicacies, baked goods, sweets and fatty dishes flavored with sauces.

-Such a powerful food impact can disrupt the work digestive system.
-On the first Easter day, it is allowed to supplement the lenten diet with 1-2 eggs, a piece cottage cheese casserole and a slice of sweet cake.
-In the first 4 days, it is forbidden to use chips, sweet straws, salty crackers, sweet and salty nuts, strong tea and coffee, as well as any carbonated drinks (especially sweet ones).
+Such a powerful food shock can disrupt the work digestive system.
+On the first Easter day, it is allowed to supplement the Lenten diet with 1-2 eggs, a piece cottage cheese casserole and a slice of butter cake.
+In the first 4 days, it is prohibited to consume chips, sweet straws, salty crackers, sweet and salty nuts, strong tea and coffee, as well as any carbonated drinks (especially sweet ones).

-Also, do not eat fish and meat. fatty varieties, herring, smoked meats, bacon, thick creamy sauces, sour cream, confectionery with butter or butter cream.
-Eat any product in a minimal amount and try not to overeat.
-The same goes for alcohol - know the measure in everything.
-Easter lasts a whole week, and you will definitely try all the goodies, just not right away!
+You should also avoid eating fish and meat. fatty varieties, herring, smoked meats, lard, thick cream sauces, sour cream, confectionery with butter or butter cream.
+Consume any product in minimal quantities and try not to overeat.
+The same goes for alcohol - know moderation in everything.
+Easter lasts a whole week, and you will definitely try all the goodies, just not all at once!

-Fasting before Easter for the Russian people is a time of purification not only of their body, but also of the spirit.
-But far from all the Russian people attend church and understand the deep essence of Great Lent before Easter.
+Fasting before Easter for the Russian people is a time of cleansing not only of their body, but also of their spirit.
+But not all Russian people attend church and understand the deep essence of Lent before Easter.

-What is the significance of abstinence from certain foods for the purification of our spirit directly?
-Under in simple words"post" is understood as a transition from more nutritious food to less nutritious, one might even say light.
+What is the significance of abstaining from certain foods for the purification of our spirit itself?
+Under in a simple word"post" refers to the transition from more nutritious food to less nutritious, one might even say light.

-So, thanks to this “lightness”, we make ourselves more mobile and capable of spiritual life.
-Food has a tremendous impact on our body, but this can only be verified by our own experience.
+So thanks to this “lightness” we make ourselves more mobile and capable of spiritual life.
+Food has a colossal effect on our body, but this can only be verified by our own experience.

 Lent usually lasts 40 days.
-These 40 days symbolize the wanderings of Jesus in the hot desert.
+These 40 days symbolize Jesus' wanderings in the hot desert.

 General rules for fasting before Easter

-Prayer and temple visits.
-Prayer is an inseparable part of Great Lent, so you should pray in the morning and evening to purify your spirit.
+Prayer and visiting the temple.
+Prayer is an inseparable part of Lent, so you should pray morning and evening to cleanse your spirit.

-Visiting the temple in fasting should be on Sundays for better enlightenment
+You should visit church during Lent on Sundays for better enlightenment

 Refusal of temptations, including entertainment and confession.
-You need to confess at least once during the entire fast, this also helps to purify the spirit.
+You need to confess at least once during the entire fast; this also helps to cleanse the spirit.

-On Monday, Wednesday and Friday you only need to eat raw foods ie bread, vegetables, fruits, water.
-On Tuesday and Thursday, as well as on weekends, abstinence is not so strict: you can eat twice a day and you can also drink church wine.
-These days food is served hot.
+On Monday, Wednesday and Friday you need to eat only raw foods, that is, bread, vegetables, fruits, water.
+Tuesday and Thursday, as well as on weekends, abstinence is not so strict: you can eat twice a day and you can also drink church wine.
+These days the food is served hot.

-Consider: fasting is always a great stress for the body, so before you start observing it, you need to carefully prepare the body for a new diet.
-It is better for pregnant women, children and the sick not to fast.
+Please note: Fasting is always a big stress for the body, so before you start fasting, you need to carefully prepare the body for a new diet.
+It is better not to fast for pregnant women, children and the sick.

-This abstinence from animal products is observed in memory of the feat that Jesus accomplished.
-For 40 days he wandered in the desert, refusing the temptation in the form of bread, remained faithful to the Father.
-That is why during this period of time, Christians adhere to especially strict rules.
+Such abstinence from animal products is observed as a sign of memory of the feat that Jesus performed.
+For 40 days he wandered through the desert, refusing the temptation of bread, and remained faithful to the Father.
+That is why Christians adhere to especially strict rules during this period of time.

-It is worth observing the fast with particular strictness, at this time the rules are the same for everyone.
-On Good Friday and Great Saturday, you should not eat anything, but on common days should be eaten once a day.
+Fasting should be observed with particular strictness; at this time the rules are the same for everyone.
+On Good Friday and Holy Saturday you should not eat anything, and on common days you should eat once a day.

-Permitted products, as it would seem, are not so many.
-You can eat fruits and vegetables, both stewed, boiled, and baked, but in no case fried.
-Do not abuse salt, sugar and spices.
+It would seem that there are not so many permitted products.
+You can eat fruits and vegetables, both stewed, boiled and baked, but in no case fried.
+Do not overuse salt, sugar and spices.

-On your table there may be such vegetables as: carrots, cucumbers, beets, potatoes, corn.
-From fruits can be bananas, apples, citrus fruits, it is also worth remembering the pomegranate, it can also be eaten in fast days.
-The more varied your food, the better it will be for you.
-It is also worth including cereals in your diet, but always boiled in water.
+On your table you may find vegetables such as: carrots, cucumbers, beets, potatoes, corn.
+Fruits can include bananas, apples, citrus fruits, it is also worth remembering pomegranate, it can also be eaten in fast days.
+The more varied your food is, the better it will be for you.
+You should also include porridge in your diet, but be sure to cook it in water.

 At this time, you should definitely give up meat - this is the main component.
-For meat eaters, there is an excellent substitute for real meat - this is soy meat, from vegetable protein your body will not suffer at all, and perhaps even will only feel better.
+For meat eaters, there is an excellent substitute for real meat - soy meat, from vegetable protein your body will not suffer at all, and may even feel better.

-The eternal restless question of beginners who are going to stick to the post “is it possible to eat bread?”.
-The answer to this question is completely ambiguous.
-On the one hand, bread is a flour product to which animal products such as eggs are added, but on the other hand, you can only eat certain types of bread.
+The eternal worrying question for beginners who are planning to fast is “can I eat bread?”
+The answer to this question is absolutely ambiguous.
+On the one hand, bread is a flour product to which animal products such as eggs are added, but on the other hand you can only eat certain types of bread.

-Under strict prohibition there is white bread, as it contains butter and eggs, and these products are strictly prohibited in preparation for Easter.
-But black bread can be eaten - this is a great alternative to any type of muffin.
+Under strict ban There is white bread, as it contains butter and eggs, and these products are strictly prohibited in preparation for Easter.
+But you can eat black bread - it is an excellent alternative to any type of baked goods.

-lovers flour products this type of product should be phased out, especially if they decide to observe abstinence in strict prohibitions.
+For lovers flour products should gradually give up this type of product, especially if they have decided to observe strict abstinence.

-The main feature of fasting is the rejection of meat products, as well as from eggs, white bread, sweets and dairy products.
+The main feature of fasting is the refusal meat products, as well as from eggs, white bread, sweets and dairy products.

-Here is a list of foods that are desirable to eat during fasting.
+Here is a list of foods that are advisable to eat during fasting.

 • Mushrooms.
 They can be consumed in absolutely any form, most importantly, not fried.

 • Corn.
-Whether oatmeal, buckwheat, barley - any cereal can be consumed.
+Be it oatmeal, buckwheat, barley - any cereal can be consumed.

 • Pickles.